 2. Keep your emergency fund separate from other savings

-Let’s say your furnace quits in the middle of a cold snap, or your SUV blows a head gasket while you’re on a cross-country road trip.
-If you’ve built up a healthy sum in your retirement savings, you might be tempted to raid those savings to pay for that emergency.
-But here’s why you shouldn’t: It might cost you more in the long run.
+Let’s say your furnace quits in the middle of a cold snap, or your SUV blows a gasket on a road trip.
+If you’ve built up a healthy sum in your retirement savings, you might be tempted to raid those savings.
+But here’s why you shouldn’t: it might cost you more in the long run.

-The bottom line: In order to avoid dipping into your retirement savings, be sure to stash your emergency funds in a separate account.
+The bottom line: to avoid dipping into your retirement savings, be sure to stash your emergency funds in a separate account.

 3. Don’t rely on debt

-Feel the urge to reach for your credit card whenever you’re in a jam?
-It’s tempting, yes, but try to resist.
+Feel the urge to reach for your credit card when you’re in a jam?
+It’s tempting, but try to resist.
 Remember that credit cards charge high interest rates when you don’t pay your balance in full every month.
-And while using your line of credit for fast cash seems ideal, remember that it’s still money you have to pay back.
+Using your line of credit for fast cash may seem like a good idea.
+But remember it’s still money you must pay back.
 The interest rate might be lower, but the debt is still there.

 For emergencies, you’re better off avoiding the plastic and depending on your savings instead.